-International students also learn how to function as advanced, reflective physical therapy practitioners in a variety of settings, and as leaders for actively improving health care in the therapist's home country.
+International physiotherapists attending the MGH Institute also learn how to function as advanced, reflective physical therapy practitioners in a variety of settings, and as leaders for actively improving health care in the physiotherapist's home country.
 Included in the International Student Seminars are clinical observational experiences and a clinical performance assessment designed to determine the student's readiness for advanced clinical preceptorship experiences.